TimoJJ/ha-monolith-htp1/README.md

 ## Installation

-Copy the monoprice_htp1 directory into a directory named `custom_components/` under you Home Assistant configuration directory and restart Home Assistant.
+Copy the `monoprice_htp1` directory from the .zip file into a directory named `custom_components` under your Home Assistant's configuration directory and restart Home Assistant.

 Install via Integrations: add Integration and search for Monoprice.

-Input your HTP-1 IP-address and after few seconds sensors should appear and update.
+Input your HTP-1 IP-address and after about 10 seconds sensors should appear and update.

 ## Screens